lee-lindley/app_csv/README.md

 Same can be done for *d_arr_integer_udt*, *d_arr_clob_udt* and *d_arr_arr_clob_udt*.

+The User Defined Types *app_dbms_sql* and *app_dbms_sql_str* are required subcomponents from plsql_utilities.
+If you want to rename them you will need to edit the code and install scripts.

 You could also edit *app_csv_udt.tps* and *app_csv_udt.tpb* to change the return type of *get_rows* to TABLE of CLOB if you have a need for rows longer than 4000 chars in a TABLE function callable from SQL.
 If you are dealing exclusively in PL/SQL, the rows are already CLOB.